The Myth of Learning Styles

 There are many myths about how we learn.
 One of the most persistent is learning styles.
 Learning styles are appealing and widely accepted, but there’s no evidence to support their existence.

 This doesn’t mean you shouldn’t differentiate instruction.
-Individual differences and preferences exist.
-One danger of the concept of learning styles is that learners may feel that their learning ability is limited.
+There are individual differences and preferences.
+One danger of learning styles is that learners may feel that their learning ability is limited.

 For some of the more recent thinking on learning styles, read: